julien-boudry/Condorcet/Docs/api-reference/Result Class/Result--rankingAsArray.md

 virtual public array Result->rankingAsArray
 ```

-Get result as an array populated by Candidate objects
+Get result as an array populated by Candidate objects.